aaronsexton/Sextonetal_Navigation_Biodiversity_Supplementals/README.md

-There are several csv files which contain the data necessary to run the analyses in the above code.
+In the Data folder are the csv files which contain the data necessary to run the analyses in the above code.
-Additionally, all supplemental files are hosted here.
+Additionally, all supplemental files are hosted in the Supplemental_Files folder.